-26 Oct The Best Thing You Can Do For Yourself after a Job Loss or When You Feel Stuck In Your Career
+26 Oct The Best Things to do after a Job Loss or When You Feel Stuck In Your Career

 Get moving!
-That’s right, the best thing you can possibly do after a job loss or when you feel stuck in your career is to get exercise, some form of activity and movement involving your body.
+That’s right, exercise, any form of activity and movement involving your body, is one of the best things to do after a job loss or when you feel stuck in your career!

-When someone tells me that they are finding themselves stuck in their careers, unable to decide what to do, or are struggling to get started with a job search process, then I usually tell them to, in order of increasing importance
+When someone tells me that they are finding themselves stuck in their careers, unable to decide what things to do after a job loss, then I usually tell them to, in order of increasing importance

 - Not try to be a superhero, instead reach out to people for support